Turmeric Tea – good for weight loss?

 How to Make Turmeric Tea

-Making turmeric tea involves heating water and mixing in a few simple ingredients.
+Making turmeric tea involves heating water and adding a few simple ingredients.
+That’s it.
 The basics are hot water, turmeric powder and, for both taste and bioavailability, some freshly cracked black pepper.
 But you can experiment with a multitude of other ingredients to suit your taste, and we highly recommend doing so.
 After all, the most therapeutic tea in the world won’t do you a bit of good if you don’t like the taste and refuse to drink it.
 We love the natural flavor of even the most basic turmeric tea, but for some it’s an acquired taste that may require one or more flavor enhancers.
 Turmeric tea can be enjoyed hot or cold, in the comfort of your home or from a handy go-cup while going about your day.
 So let’s dive right into it, shall we?

 Turmeric Tea From Turmeric Paste